nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/special-http-headers.md

 {{/callout}}

 This header can be used whenever a Document will be returned by the server.
 The header forces the server to fill up the returned document with data from schemas that matches the `X-NXproperties` filter.
 So, `X-NXproperties` is a filter of schemas.
-If you don't use the header, all <span style="color: rgb(51,51,51);">properties of the document are returned.</span>
+If you don't use the header, all properties of the document are returned.

 To have more properties in the returned document, you can specify a list of document schema names: